Code-Institute-Submissions/the-shamans-cat/README.md

 ### Research
 Talked to fellow shamanic practitioners.
 Looked at competitors’ websites to see how they were marketing themselves and the quality of their websites.
-Some of these websites were very old, missing favicons, non-responsive, poorly designed, too much text or text unreadable over background pictures, terrible choices of colour schemes, that would give you a headache, and poorly cropped/focused pictures which did not relate to the text.
+Some of these websites were very old, missing favicons, non-responsive, poorly designed, too much text or text unreadable over busy background pictures, terrible choices of colour schemes, that would give you a headache, and poorly cropped/focused pictures which did not relate to the text.